 Students may appeal the decision of a disciplinary hearing officer or the Peer Conduct Board.
 A letter of appeal must be submitted in writing to the appropriate appeals officer within five calendar days from the date of notification of the official decision.
 The appeals officer will render a decision within ten calendar days.
 Failure to appeal within the allotted time will render the original decision final and conclusive.
 The appropriate appeals officer is as follows:

 a.
-For Administrative Hearings, appeals will be heard one administrative level up from the original hearing officer (e.g. the Assistant Dean of Residence Life will hear the appeal for a hearing conducted by a Residence Hall Director; the Assistant Vice President for Student Life will hear the appeal for a hearing conducted by the Assistant Dean of Residence Life).
+For Administrative Hearings, appeals will be heard one administrative level up from the original hearing officer (e.g. the Assistant Dean of Residence Life will hear the appeal for a hearing conducted by a Residence Hall Director; the Dean of Student Life will hear the appeal for a hearing conducted by the Assistant Dean of Residence Life).

 b.
-For Peer Conduct Board Hearings, appeals will be heard one administrative level up from the original hearing officer (e.g. the Assistant Vice President will hear the appeal for a resolution written by the Assistant Dean of Residence Life).
+For Peer Conduct Board Hearings, appeals will be heard one administrative level up from the original hearing officer (e.g. the Assistant Dean of Residence Lifewill hear the appeal for a resolution written by the Assistant Director of Residence Life).

 Students who file an appeal may request a meeting with the appeals officer.
 Such a meeting may or may not be granted, subject to the discretion of that official.